 Does Not Accept Insurance: Although Medicare Advantage and some other insurances now offer to pay at least a percentage of the cost for hearing aids, Audicus does not accept insurance.
-They do provide you with all the information you need to submit to insurance, assuming your insurance will reimburse you for an out-of-network purchase in this area.
+I’d recommend looking into Eargo hearing aids, a company that covers hearing aids for federal employees and accepts most common insurance.

 Health Tip: Early intervention is critical for hearing loss.
 Even mild hearing loss, if left untreated, can lead to faster cognitive decline, balance issues, social isolation, and an inability to process speech.

 Before I purchased my hearing aids online, Audicus wanted to ensure that I actually needed its product.
 To do this, there were two options: their online hearing test or by submitting my own audiogram results.
 As a professional caregiver, I wanted to avoid unnecessary human contact during COVID-19, so I selected the online test.

 It turns out the Audicus team, led by a neuroscience engineer, spent two years researching, designing, and verifying the science behind the company’s online hearing test.
 After all their research, the team used the assessment they developed to test hundreds of individuals during multiple trials.
 Today, this scientifically verified test checks both ears against a multitude of sound frequencies at varying decibel volumes and has been used by over 70,000 individuals.
 Upon its official launch in 2017, the test was the first online assessment accurate enough to program custom hearing aids.